Karthikr32/bookmyride/README.md

 #### 📝 Description

-The View **User Profile API** allows a fully authenticated user to retrieve their personal profile information after logging into the system.
-This endpoint is designed to serve as the central reference point for user-specific details and is typically called immediately after login, after profile update, or during user dashboard initialization.

-From a business standpoint, this API ensures users have full visibility of their account details, such as:
-- Personal identification information (Name, Gender)
-- Contact information (Email, Mobile)
-- Account metadata (Role, Profile Status)
-- Security metadata (Password last updated timestamp)
-- Engagement metrics (Total booking count)

-The `UserProfileDto` intentionally includes only safe-to-expose fields, excluding:
-- Password hashes
-- Account flags
-- Audit logs
-- System metadata
-- Internal relations

-This protects sensitive DB structure and ensures the API contract remains stable and front-end-friendly.
-And allows to build a personalized experience, validate user identity, show profile progress bars, and enable conditional UI logic (e.g., disabling booking features until the profile is completed).
+The **View User Profile API** allows a fully authenticated user to retrieve their personal account information using a valid JWT token.
+This endpoint is protected and can only be accessed by users with the **USER** role, ensuring profile data is exposed strictly to its rightful owner.
+The API is typically invoked immediately after login, during dashboard initialization, or following a profile update to keep client-side state in sync.
+Once the token is validated, the system fetches the user’s profile data and maps it to a `UserProfileDto`, exposing only safe-to-consume fields.
+Sensitive attributes such as password hashes, internal flags, audit logs, and system metadata are intentionally excluded to preserve security and API stability.
+The response enables personalized UI rendering, profile completeness checks, and conditional feature access based on account status.

+**Key Features:**
+- **JWT-Protected Access:** Requires a valid JWT token in the Authorization header.
+- **Role-Based Restriction:** Accessible only to users with the `USER` role.
+- **Central Profile Endpoint:** Used after login, profile updates, and dashboard initialization.
+- **Safe DTO Exposure:** Returns only client-safe fields via `UserProfileDto`.
+- **Sensitive Data Shielding:** Excludes passwords, audit logs, and internal system metadata.
+- **UI Enablement:** Supports personalization and conditional UI logic.

 #### ⚙️ Backend Processing Workflow